 José Santiago Pérez is a Salvadoran-American artist and educator from Los Angeles currently based in Chicago.
 He weaves disposable plastics into markers of time and materials of intimacy and empathy.
-He is currently a 2019-2020 HATCH artist resident at the Chicago Artists Coalition and a recipient of their SPARK grant.
+He is a 2019-2020 HATCH artist resident at the Chicago Artists Coalition and a recipient of their SPARK grant.

 José has an MFA from the School of the Art Institute of Chicago where he teaches in the Fiber and Material Studies department.